gip-inclusion/archive-communaute-wp/wp-content/plugins/betterdocs/README.txt

 ## 🔥 SINGLE DOC TEMPLATE WITH ELEMENTOR ##

-Show off your creativity and create an amazing single doc template with Elementor Theme Builder
+Show off your creativity and create an amazing single doc template with advanced elements, and ready layouts with Elementor Theme Builder

 ## 🚀 DOCS ARCHIVE TEMPLATE WITH ELEMENTOR ##

-Design stunning Docs page and Docs Category archive template with Elementor Theme Builder
+Design stunning Docs page and Docs Category archive template with Elementor Theme Builder.

 ## 🤖 INSTANT ANSWER BOT TO REDUCE SUPPORT TICKETS (PRO) ##